pingiy/ansible-postgres/README.md

 # ansible
-install and configure postgresql on ubuntu host via ansible 2.9
+install and configure PostgreSQL and Tomcat on Ubuntu server via ansible 2.9